dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/08-May-2023/deployment-monitor.md

 <Lightbox src="/img/docs/dbt-cloud/using-dbt-cloud/deploy-monitor.jpg" width="85%" title="The Deployment monitor dashboard displays overall deployment health and activity, allows you to filter the page by environment, and more" />

-For more information, refere to ADD LINK HERE